MeshVPR: Citywide Visual Place Recognition Using 3D Meshes: Experiments

 \subsection{Limitations and advantages of mesh-based VPR}

 Standard VPR (with real images for a database) and mesh-based VPR come each with their own strengths and weaknesses.
 The main strength of standard VPR is the performance that SOTA models achieve even on large-scale datasets, as shown by the results in \cref{tab:synt_vs_real_db}, (and \cite{Alibey_2023_mixvpr, Berton_2023_EigenPlaces, izquierdo_2024_SALAD}).
 Mesh-based VPR, having to overcome the strong domain shifts between database and query images, results in lower performance even with the strong improvements given by MeshVPR.
-Conversely, mesh-based VPR provides a number of advantages: \begin{enumerate} \item Higher potential for collecting data in challenging scenarios, like dangerous or remote locations, inaccessible to cars because of factors like damaged infrastructure, but accessible to flying drones. \item 3D citywide meshes provide a dense model of the city, covering virtually any outdoor location, whereas standard street-view based datasets cover only areas adjacent to roads. \item Fewer privacy issues, due to features like faces and car plates being absent in the mesh.
+On the other hand, mesh-based VPR provides a number of advantages: \begin{enumerate}[topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item Higher potential for collecting data in challenging scenarios, like dangerous or remote locations, inaccessible to cars because of factors like damaged infrastructure, but accessible to flying drones. \item 3D citywide meshes provide a dense model of the city, covering virtually any outdoor location, whereas standard street-view based datasets cover only areas adjacent to roads. \item Fewer privacy issues, due to features like faces and car plates being absent in the mesh.
 For real-world images, these can cause issues, and blurring is often required when using such images. \item Increased flexibility in image sampling.
 3D meshes allow simulating environmental factors, such as changes of appearance, light and weather conditions, which are difficult or expensive to capture in the real-world. \end{enumerate}